Incorporating in Idaho

 Once your business is “technically” incorporated, there are still steps you need to take to prepare it to operate successfully.
-These steps include creating bylaws for your corporation, obtaining an employer identification number (EIN), applying for any necessary licences and permits, and filing annual reports when the time comes.
+These steps include creating bylaws for your corporation, obtaining an employer identification number (EIN), filing your BOI report, applying for any necessary licences and permits, and filing annual reports when the time comes.

 For those of you committed to incorporating, or just exploring the idea, here is a guide to aid you on the challenging and rewarding adventure of going corporate.